Sanaabb/ppmaturityapp/README.md

 Working with some of our top customers, we've identified consistent themes, patterns, practices, and behaviors to support the progress of organizations implementing a complete digital transformation with Power Platform.
 The result of this work is the [Power CAT adoption maturity model](https://powerapps.microsoft.com/en-us/blog/power-cat-adoption-maturity-model-repeatable-patterns-for-successful-power-platform-adoption/).

-# Power Platform Maturity Framework App
+# Power Platform Maturity Assessment App

 Based on the Power CAT adoption maturity model, we built the Power Platform Maturity Assessment App.